Product-League/plus-notificare-push-plugin/README.md

 ## Getting Started

 ### Integration
-Get started with our [📚 integration guides](https://docs.notifica.re/sdk/v3/cordova/setup) and [example projects](#examples), or [📘 browse the SDK reference]() (coming soon).
+Get started with our [📚 integration guides](https://docs.notifica.re/sdk/v4/cordova/setup) and [example projects](#examples).

 ### Examples
-- The [example project](https://github.com/Notificare/notificare-sdk-cordova/tree/main/sample) demonstrates other integrations in a simplified fashion, to quickly understand how a given feature should be implemented.
+- The [example project](https://github.com/Notificare/notificare-sdk-cordova/tree/main/packages/sample) demonstrates other integrations in a simplified fashion, to quickly understand how a given feature should be implemented.